IngeborgArdoe/training/free/exercise-04.md

 7. Add a command on the Form, Run a Action (Global Scope), and select the new Action
   1. Open Filter Data
     1. Double Click on Company – Search result (or click modify)
-    2. Select &quot;One-way binding,,,&quot;, click Modify
+    2. Select _One-way binding,,,_, click Modify
     3. Select Companies – Search result (form data source) in first drop down
     4. Select Selected in second drop down
     5. Click OK back to Form editor